vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

 We can use interaction with layered charts too!

-Here is a quick attempt at an scatterplot that shows more details on hover.
+Here is a quick attempt at an scatterplot that shows more details when hovering over each point.
 The text is a separate layer that is conditionally displayed.

-We get to see [selection_single](https://altair-viz.github.io/user_guide/API.html#altair.selection_single) in action, which allows us to select a single thing at a time.
+We get to see [selection_single()](https://altair-viz.github.io/user_guide/API.html#altair.selection_single) in action, which allows us to select one thing at a time.
 We can customize it to make it work on mouseover.

 ```python
 # the 'empty' setting makes all text hidden before any mouseover occurs.